MyroG/MyroP-shader-dump/2DEffect/README.md

 ## Installation

 It should be enough to download the "Standard 2DEffect.shader" or the  the "Standard 2DEffect Transparent.shader" file.
+Important note : If your avatar uses multiple mesh renderers, then all mesh renderers need to share the same mesh origin.

 ## Demo